AckerApple/ack-css-boot/README.md

 # ack-css-boot
 A base set of short-hand css helper classes.
 Includes available classes that are commonly used for styling buttons, form inputs, and such.

+Many commonly used short-hand classes, that are found in [Ionic](https://www.npmjs.com/package/ionic) and [Bootstrap](https://www.npmjs.com/package/bootstrap-css), can be found here.

 > scss/ack-css-boot.scss

 ```